Gabriella Pizzolo: Personal life

 Pizzolo lives in upstate New York with her parents and younger sister.
 Her mother, Natalie, is a teacher who homeschooled her when she was in Matilda.
-Pizzolo is non-binary, using she/they pronouns, and also identifies as pansexual.
+Pizzolo is pansexual and non-binary and uses she/her and they/them pronouns.
 Pizzolo attended State University of New York at Purchase located in Purchase, New York and obtained a degree in psychology in 2025.